garajo/reveal.js-xapi-plugin/README.md

 You can open `revealJS/index.html` in a browser, and send statements.

 ### Need help
 - See [RoadMap](#roadmap)
 - Models
 - Preact/AVA integration

+#### Thanks to
+- Kristin Anthony
+- Craig Wiggins

+for their review and advice